easydatapy/easydata/docs/architecture.rst

     as a result.

-First let create some variables, which will hold different kind of data, that we will pass to ``parse_item`` method later on in this tutorial.
+First let create some variables, which will hold different kind of data, that will be passed to a ``parse_item`` method later in this tutorial.

 .. code-block:: python

     >> json_text = '{"price": 999.90}'
     >> html_text = '<p class="sale_price">499.9<p>'

-Now we will create a simple ``ItemModel`` and explain how data is passed and processed through other components.
+First we will create a simple ``ItemModel`` and explain how data is passed and processed through other components.

 .. code-block:: python